sahilgadhok/PasteBin/Solutions.md

 - Profile: Each user has their own profile page, which lists their username, and list of uploaded files.
 - File View: This will allow the users to view the raw data of the file as well as read and write comments.

-## API: Github Gist

-The external API that we are using for Assignment 3 is the Github Gist API.
-It is being used to support the file storage features of our app.

-[Assignment 1 Proposal][a1-proposal] mentions Pastebin for file storage but Github Gist provides the same functionality, has a better REST API, supports CORS for the front-end.
-Pastebin results are returned in XML while Github Gist results are returned in JSON.

 ## End-Users